 The Best Fish Oil Supplement

-Just 490 mg EPA+DHA per pill, but is still third-party certified and only 18 cents per pill.
-(And it doesn’t smell like fish!)
+490 mg EPA+DHA per pill — half as much as Nutrigold — but still third-party certified and only 18 cents per pill.
+That means it's still six cents less per serving, even though you're taking twice as many pills.
+As an added bonus, it doesn’t smell like fish.

 Our Top Pick

 Nutrigold Triple Strength Fish Oil Omega-3 Gold Includes 1,000 mg EPA+DHA per pill and a long list of third-party certifications.